Istanbul Center for Mathematical Sciences

 Sideviews of the center.
 Façade facing Bosphorus.

-The Istanbul Center for Mathematical Sciences (IMBM) is an independent center for mathematics situated in the South Campus of Boğaziçi University, Istanbul, in close proximity to the Mathematics Department.
+The Istanbul Center for Mathematical Sciences (IMBM) is an independent center for mathematics situated in the South Campus of Boğaziçi University, Istanbul, near the Mathematics Department.
 The center was initiated by several major universities in Istanbul and was formally inaugurated in 2006.
 The center aims to host and encourage the mathematical research and the interaction of researchers.

 Background

 IMBM is currently the only center for mathematics in Turkey.
 It was proposed by Betül Tanbay in 2003, then the chairwoman of the Mathematics Department of Boğaziçi University to its rector Sabih Tansal who immediately allocated a site.
 The center was opened in 2006 by the rectors of three universities in Istanbul, Boğaziçi University, Koç University and Sabancı University.
 At that time, the three rectors were all mathematicians, Ayşe Soysal, Attila Aşkar and Tosun Terzioğlu respectively, which made the contract easier.
 The universities provided academic and from time to time small amounts of financial support.
 An account of the history can be found in EMS Newsletter.